 Knowledge management refers to both how ideas are exchanged and the documentation system of different categories of data.
 Too often, information organization hinders service goals, making for more complex transitions due to uninformed decisions.

-Having valid information available can be as important as prioritizing the knowledge artifacts that predicated the updated data.
+Having valid information available can be as important as prioritizing the knowledge artifacts that predicate the updated data.
 When an IT manager or employee can find what they're looking for when they need it, it makes it vastly reduces the chances of avoidable errors.

 5. Service Asset & Configuration Management